-The Abilene, Texas, native moved to Columbia in the fall of 2001.
-He opened Blade Runner Sharpening in November of 2008, after a family friend and knife sharpener, Mike Solaegui, suggested he find a niche in the knife-sharpening business.
+You can be certain there are no dull tools at the home of Corby Roberts and his wife, Kathryn Oberg-Roberts.
+Corby sharpens just about any tool that has an edge.
+The Abilene, Texas native moved to Columbia in the fall of 2001.
+He opened Blade Runner Sharpening in November 2008, after a family friend and knife sharpener, Mike Solaegui, suggested he find a niche in the knife-sharpening business.

-“I quit my job, and started from zero.
-I spent four weeks training with Mike, who runs Perfect Edge Sharpening in San Mateo, California.”
+“I quit my job and started from zero,” Corby said.
+“I spent four weeks training with Mike, who runs Perfect Edge Sharpening in San Mateo, California.”

-Since 2009, he has offered sharpening services at the Columbia Farmers Market.
+Since 2009, he has offered sharpening services at Columbia Farmers Market.
 He likes coming to the market, he said, because he enjoys the family and community atmosphere.
-His wife, Kathryn, often helps him at the market.
+Kathryn often helps him at the market.

-Corby can sharpen and restore any type of knife, including stamped, forged, serrated, ceramic and Japanese single-bevel knives.
-He also sharpens swords, machetes, axes, scissors, clipper blades, food processors, hair shears, mandolins, and lawn-mower blades.
+Corby can sharpen and restore any type of knife, including stamped, forged, serrated, ceramic, and Japanese single-bevel knives.
+He also sharpens swords, machetes, axes, scissors, clipper blades, food processors, hair shears, mandolins, and lawn mower blades.